openlearningtools/opencompetencies/GLOSSARY.md

 <a name="performance_level"></a>performance level
 ---
 A performance level is a measure of the level of quality of a piece of work that a student has done.
 Open Competencies is really just a set of learning targets, so performance levels should feature more prominently in the Open Curriculum Builder and the Open Learning Tracker, but it is good to be aware of them while working on this project.
+We want to make sure that the learning targets that are laid out allow students to work at the full range of levels described here.

 A performance level is the level of skill or knowledge that a piece of work demonstrates.
 Performance levels are [Apprentice](#apprentice), [Technician](#technician), [Master](#master), and [Professional](#professional).
 These are not scores or grades; the lowest level still demonstrates basic competence.
 A student may work at a high level in many subjects, but may never achieve professional level work during high school.